pokt-network/docs/supported-blockchains.md

 | Ethereum Ropsten       | 0023         |
 | Pocket Network Testnet | 0002         |

-## Integrating New RelayChains
+## Adding a New RelayChain

 Pocket Network is expandable, and is continually adding support for new chains.

-### Adding a New RelayChain

-While it is not currently possible for a community member to add a chain to the list, they can advocate for chains to be considered by reaching out on Discord and posting a suggestion to our team.
+Individuals interested in bringing a new RelayChain to Pocket Network are encouraged to advocate for chains to be considered by reaching out on Discord and posting a suggestion to our team.
 [Join our Discord](https://discord.gg/pokt).

+Pocket Network also has a initiative called "Triforce", which seeks to launch new chains collaboratively with the community, increasing efficiency through diversifying resources in people and infrastructure, and giving community members more responsibility.
+[Learn more about Triforce](https://pocketnetwork.notion.site/pocketnetwork/Triforce-49f3eea55671409fb532caabd46719b1).

 In order for a RelayChain to be successfully deployed with Pocket, the node running community will need to support the chain.
 So a chain that is easier to deploy, sync, and maintain, has helpful documentation, and provides stable nodes, will all tend to increase the likelihood of the chain being approved.

-Pocket Network also has a initiative, called **"Triforce", which seeks to launch new chains collaboratively with the community**, increasing efficiency through diversifying resources in people and infrastructure, and giving community members more responsibility.
-[Learn more about Triforce](https://pocketnetwork.notion.site/pocketnetwork/Triforce-49f3eea55671409fb532caabd46719b1).

-### Deploying a New RelayChain

-Pocket Network determines which RelayChains are supported on behalf of the DAO, and aims to give the community of node runners enough notice to deploy their nodes to ensure a level playing field.
+Pocket Network aims to give the community of node runners sufficient notice to deploy their nodes with that chain to ensure a level playing field before making a determination to support the chain.

 Once the determination has been made to support a new RelayChain, the RelayChainID will be added to the [`SupportedBlockchains`](learn/protocol-parameters.md#supportedblockchains) parameter, meaning that nodes will earn POKT for every request that they relay for the RelayChain based on the [`RelaysToTokensMultiplier`](learn/protocol-parameters.md#relaystotokensmultiplier) parameter.